fangohr/reproducibility-repository-example/README.md

 - [`figure1.ipynb`](figure1.ipynb): A jupyter notebook to create the `figure1.pdf` file from the raw data
 - [`requirements.txt`](requirements.txt): software specification for Python libraries needed in the notebook
+- ['runtime.txt'](runtime.txt): specify which Python version to use
 - [`time_series_covid19_deaths_global.csv`](time_series_covid19_deaths_global.csv): the raw data
 - [`README.md`](README.md) -- this file